filamentgroup/shoestring/README.md

 Technically, shoestring.js is a very small, extendable core function.
 That core function doesn't come with much more than a means of finding and/or generating HTML elements, a DOM-ready handler, and a few essential element-traversal methods like `each`, `find`, `children`.
 Using its `shoestring.fn` API, its core is easy to extend further, and several extensions are available in the Shoestring codebase for you to include in your build.

+If you are concerned about compatibility issues/pitfalls consider using the development build releases (`-dev` in the [releases](https://github.com/filamentgroup/shoestring/releases)).
+We've endeavored to throw exceptions where a particular invocation pattern or feature isn't supported as a means to document the disparity.
+We recommend that you use the development version in development and the regular non-`-dev` version in production.

 # Examples

 At it's core, Shoestring is a function and a few utilities. to start, you can find some elements via CSS selectors, like so: